i05nagai/memorandum/language/english_speaking.md

     * Let's stop fighting amongst ourselves
 * Knok it off!
 I'm trying to work here.
 * the feelgs will fade
-* rank
-    * What is your rank in class?
-    * where does your team rank in the league?
-    * How many stops away is Tokyo-station?
-    * How many presidents were there before Lincoln?
 * I can't get in.
 I've lost my key
 * Where does Y stand on the list of ...?
 * The book was literally an eye-opener to me.